 Cons of the PLTW Biomedical Science Program

-The biggest downside of the PLTW Biomedical Science program is the amount of time it takes to get your classroom up and running once you decide to purchase.
+The biggest downside of the PLTW Biomedical Sciences program is the amount of time it takes to get your classroom up and running once you decide to purchase.

 First, you need to get your school and/or district registered with PLTW.
 If your district is already registered, this step is pretty quick.
 But if not, you’ll need to start from scratch and register your district.